L-A-C-Git/Elk-Project/README.md

     host: "10.1.0.4:5601"
     ```

-- In your Ansible container run the following playbook to install filebeat:
+- In your Ansible container run the following playbook to install Filebeat:

 ```
 cd /etc/ansible
 $ ansible-playbook filebeat-playbook.yml
 ```

-- To confirm that the ELK stack is receiving logs, navigate back to the Filebeat installation page on the ELK server GUI.
+- To confirm that the ELK stack is receiving logs, navigate back to the Filebeat installation page on the ELK server GUI, scroll to Step 5: Module Status and click Check Data.
-  - Verify that your playbook is completing Steps 1-4.
-  - On the same page, scroll to Step 5: Module Status and click Check Data.
-  - Scroll to the bottom and click on Verify Incoming Data.

 ## Install Metricbeat

+- Open your ELK server homepage.
+  - Click on Add Metric Data.
+  - Click Docker Metrics.
+  - Click the DEB tab under Getting Started for the correct Linux instructions.

 - In your Ansible container run ```curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/metricbeat-config.yml```